rom1504/CLIP/README.md

 You will need to disable JIT by doing `model, preprocess = clip.load("ViT-B/32", device=device, jit=False)` if not using torch 1.7.1.
 Run `pip install clip-anytorch` to install this package.

+One benefit of not depending on an old torch version is installing clip on colab is super fast, try [this colab](https://colab.research.google.com/drive/1q-YgGtk5IeU3-uTvfKF63vI8ntU9k3Cw#scrollTo=ctt1dsV18smF) to see it for yourself.

 ## Approach

 ![CLIP](CLIP.png)